tardate/LittleArduinoProjects/Electronics101/LedDrivers/QX5252SolarNightLight/README.md

 ## Construction

-Per the datasheet, the circuit simply connects the solar cell and battery to their respective pins, and the the LED load is bridged with the inductor so that the flyback voltage can power the LED when the chip is in switching mode.
+I've followed the typical application schematic from the datasheet: the circuit simply connects the solar cell and battery to their respective pins, and the the LED load is fed with an inductor so that the flyback voltage can power the LED when the chip is in switching mode.

 ![Breadboard](./assets/QX5252SolarNightLight_bb.jpg?raw=true)